cgwire/kitsu/docs/getting-started-production/README.md

 ![Global View Asset](../img/getting-started/global_view_asset.png)

 You can also display data as **Counts**.
-This way, you'll see the exact number of shots / Frames with the percentage per status.
+This way, you'll see the exact number of assets / shots / frames with the percentage per status.

 ![Global View Sequence Counts](../img/getting-started/global_view_sequence_detail_count_stat.png)